nordcraftengine/documentation/docs/styling/theme/index.md

 - Choose and install fonts from available Google fonts
 - Change font families based on the active theme

-Once added, these fonts become available in the font dropdown menu in the [style panel](/the-editor/element-panel#style-panel).
+Defined font-family variables are available in the font dropdown menu in the [style panel](/the-editor/element-panel#style-panel).

 #### Custom fonts